Olfactory reference syndrome: Differential diagnosis

 The differential diagnosis for ORS may be complicated as the disorder shares features with other conditions.
 Consequently, ORS may be misdiagnosed as another medical or psychiatric condition and vice versa.

 The typical history of ORS involves a long delay while the person continues to believe there is a genuine odor.
 On average, a patient with ORS goes undiagnosed for about eight years.
 Repeated consultation with multiple different non-psychiatric medical specialists ("doctor shopping") in an attempt to have their non-existent body odor treated is frequently reported.
 Individuals with ORS may present to dermatologists, gastroentrologists, otolaryngologists, dentists, proctologists, and gynecologists.
-Despite the absence of any clinically detectable odor, physicians and surgeons may embark on unnecessary investigations (e.g. gastroscopy), and treatments, including surgery such as, among others, thoracic sympathectomy and tonsillectomy Such treatments generally have no long-term effect on the individual's belief in an odor symptom.
+Despite the absence of any clinically detectable odor, physicians and surgeons may embark on unnecessary investigations (e.g. gastroscopy), and treatments, including surgical procedures such as thoracic sympathectomy, tonsillectomy, or others.
+Such treatments generally have no long-term effect on the individual's belief in an odor symptom.
 If non-psychiatric clinicians refuse to carry out treatment on the basis that there is no real odor and offer to refer the patient to a psychologist or psychiatrist, persons with ORS typically refuse and instead seek "a better" doctor or dentist.